shawnleftwich/documentation/brokers/rest.md

       "billing_interval": "daily",                             // Optional.
 One of "daily", "weekly", "monthly", "never".
 Defaults to "daily".
       "document_visibility": {                                 // Optional.
 Leaves settings unchanged if omitted.
         "use_account_defaults": false,                         // Required.
         "include_pod": true,                                   // Optional.
 Required if use_account_defaults is false.
+Will include pod document even if the document type is not included below.
         "include_document_types": [                            // Optional.
 Required if use_account_defaults is false.
           "customerInvoice",                                   // Use document_types endpoints to find possible values.
           "billOfLading"
         ]
       },
       "document_requirements": {                               // Optional.
 Leaves settings unchanged if omitted.
+Only customer-visible documents may be required.
         "use_account_defaults": false,                         // Required.
         "require_pod": true,                                   // Optional.
 Required if use_account_defaults is false.
         "require_document_types": [                           // Optional.
 Required if use_account_defaults is false.